PostHog/posthog.com/contents/newsletter/first-time-founders.md

 THIS WILL BE A GRAPHIC

-Supabase is lean, product-led, and grows by word-of-mouth.
-It's the polar opposite of ServisHero, Paul's first startup, a TaskRabbit-style marketplace for local services in South East Asia.
+[Supabase](https://supabase.com/) is lean, product-led, and grows by word-of-mouth.
+It's the polar opposite of ServisHero, [Paul Copplestone's](https://twitter.com/kiwicopple) first startup, a TaskRabbit-style marketplace for local services in South East Asia.

 ServisHero [raised millions](https://techcrunch.com/2016/03/20/servishero-a-mobile-app-for-finding-local-services-in-southeast-asia-lands-2-7m/), generated early buzz, and blitzscaled their way to double-digit growth by expanding into new countries.